antholeole/wit-football/README.md

 To boot the application up, make sure to have NPM installed.
 Then, run `npm i && npm run start`.
 This is the COMPLETED version of the project, with all code already in place.

 The tutorial can be found in `tutorial.md` at the root of this project.
+The tutorial will walk you through how to pull the template version of the project.

 Copyright 2020 Anthony Oleinik